elliotperviz/cmms/md/C01_02/README.md

   Visualize the trajectory with `vmd`.

   Using the same approach in the benchmark step, extract the thermodynamic output at each timestep from `log.lammps` using `sed` or `awk`.
-Write to a file (e.g. `heat.dat`) and plot using `gnuplot`.
+Write to a file (e.g. "heat.dat") and plot using `gnuplot`.
 Note: Be careful to use the correct line numbers when extracting the data.

   Try fitting another straight line in `gnuplot`, what is the gradient this time?